fmccastro/nmpc_code/README.md

 2. [Simulation scripts](https://github.com/fmccastro/nmpc_code/tree/c45579955c95297d7a88256a15d47549140c6684/nmpc_applications/scripts): *This folder contains the scripts that yielded the results presented in the thesis.
 The files with no folder attached generated the optimal path planning results.
 Then, the folder [Real-time one stage OCP on rough terrain](https://github.com/fmccastro/nmpc_code/tree/c45579955c95297d7a88256a15d47549140c6684/nmpc_applications/scripts/Real-time%20one%20stage%20OCP%20on%20rough%20terrain) contains the scripts that simulate the controller reference tracking on rough terrain with and without obstacles.
 The folder [Obstacle avoidance](https://github.com/fmccastro/nmpc_code/tree/c45579955c95297d7a88256a15d47549140c6684/nmpc_applications/scripts/Obstacle%20avoidance) contains the test files that generate the artificial potential field and check the proper implementation of the [CIAO](https://ieeexplore.ieee.org/abstract/document/9197206) algorithm.*

+3. [Classes](https://github.com/fmccastro/nmpc_code/tree/2c90244cca1f40b8f738b991e24b3a8614588505/nmpc_applications/src/classes): *This folder contains the methods that each script calls to properly output trustworthy results.
+The source code of the algorithms developed in this thesis is located here.*

 ##  Main results (to be updated)
 1. Generation of traversability maps
 ![Example of traversability map generated with optimization methods (namely ipopt).](https://github.com/fmccastro/mscthesis_pdf/blob/7b91f8b9ee3b3ccbd17daf7faa5a1f8c68620eb5/Figures/mapRefinement%2BPoints%2B0.9%2B0.2%2B1.png)